mondersky/tabscolor-vscode/README.md

 - [ ] Add a new item to the explorer contextual menu to quickly set colors based on to the target folder
 - [ ] New feature: toggle color of a tab by a shortcut
 - [ ] New setting: tab opacity when inactive
+- [ ] New setting: ignore active tab color when the tab has already a color